aosabook/500lines/pedometer/chapter.md

 TODO: above

 ### Distance traveled
 A mobile pedometer app would generally be used by one person.
-The stride length of that person would be a necessary value to determine distance travelled.
-The pedometer can "ask" the user for info.
+The stride length of that person would be a necessary value to determine distance traveled.
+The pedometer can ask the user to input their info.

 If the user can directly provide their stride length, then we're good to go.
 If not, and they provide their gender and their height, we can use $0.413 * height$ for a female, and $0.415 * height$ for a male.